aytugsevgi/TuistMenuBar/README.md

 ## Installation

-- Download the latest release here(wait an hour for some fixes)
+- Download the latest release [here](https://github.com/aytugsevgi/TuistMenuBar/raw/main/DmgFile/TuistMenuBar.dmg)
 - Copy the app to the `Applications` folder.
 - Open the app from the applications.